smartdevicelink/sdl_evolution/proposals/NNNN-SecuredPreferences.md

 ## Introduction

-This proposal will be to introduce a closed-source library that is owned and maintained by the SDL Maintainers and interested parties from the governing body.
+This proposal will be to introduce a closed-source library that provides a secure method for storing information using Android's SharedPreferences system.
+The library will be owned and maintained by the SDL Maintainers and interested parties from the governing body.

 ## Motivation